Maboalenen/ELK-logstash-filter-for-supper-timeline/README.md

-# Supper timeline for the Disk-Image or mounted dirver using log2timeline/plaso tool
-# Logstash filtter to parsing the CSV output file (log2timeline/plaso)
+Supper timeline created by psort/plaso for the Disk-Image or mounted dirver using tool Log2timeline/plaso, Logstash filtter to parsing the CSV output file (psort/plaso)